 CSECL’s approach to European private law is multi-disciplinary, combining thorough legal analysis with pertinent insights from other fields, such as political theory, critical theory, political economy, moral theory, behavioural sciences, and economic analysis.

 CSECL aims at high-quality research.
-Its researchers publish their articles in top international journals and their books with the best international academic publishers.
+Its researchers publish their articles in top international journals such as the European Law Journal, European Law Review and Common Market Law Review and their books with the best international academic publishers including Oxford University Press, Cambridge University Press and Hart Publishing.

 CSECL research has a strong societal impact, both on European private law making and on its practice.
 CSECL researchers have acted as experts for the European Commission and the European Parliament, in the drafting of high-profile EU legislation, and in setting up a prominent network of European judges.
 In addition, they have assisted stakeholders, such as consumer organisations.
 Several CSECL researchers also engage in (European) private law practice, as legal consultants or judges.